Toloka/docs/en/guide/concepts/monitoring.md

 You may need additional settings for your project, like to add a new button with a particular scenario or a section for attaching files.
 Learn more in [Customization examples](advanced-features.md).

-Use the <q>Monitoring outdoor objects of interest</q> template when you need to:
+Use the “Monitoring outdoor objects of interest” template when you need to:

 - Monitor equipment quality and condition.